kirschbaum-development/laravel-actions/README.md

 ## Testing

 Have no fear.
-Testing all of this is very straight forward.
+Testing all of this is very straightforward.
 There are two approaches to testing built in.

 ### Testing Facades

-If you are using Facades to implement your actions, you can use the standard 'shouldReceive()' method directly from the Facade.
+If you are using Facades to implement your Actions, you can use the standard `shouldReceive()` method directly from the Facade.

 ```php
 use Kirschbaum\Actions\Facades\Action;